 You’ve finished a novel and taken a few victory laps round the park, or perhaps you’ve poured yourself a strong margarita to celebrate.
 Who knows, maybe you’re both a hedonist and a health nut and have done both!
 But once the adrenaline high and the booze wears off, a terrible realization settles on you.
 Now what?
 Nobody has read this thing.
 You think it’s great, but what will other people think?
 More importantly, is the story compelling enough to entice an agent to represent you?
 What you need is a second opinion.
 But should that come from a beta reader or a professional editor?

 My advice is to always start with the free option.
 Chances are your book is far from being finished.
 You have spent way too much time wandering through the woods to have any idea of the overall lie of the land.
-Or to put it another way, you are so enamoured with all the little decorative touches you’ve added to the text, that you’re no longer sure whether or not the underlying narrative structure is stable.
-You need a fresh pair of eyes to tell you that.
+Or to put it another way, you are so enamoured with all the little decorative touches you’ve added to the text that you’re no longer sure whether or not the underlying narrative structure is stable.
+You need a fresh pair of eyes to tell you this.
 Scratch that, several fresh pairs of eyes.
 You need beta readers!

 What’s a beta reader?

 A beta reader is a friend who is willing to read your novel and give you their honest opinion.
 Unfortunately, close friends and family make awful beta readers.
 Because they love you and don’t want to hurt your feelings, they’re far more likely to gloss over the negatives.
 Needless to say, this is not helpful.
 You need someone who’ll tell you the unvarnished, gnarly truth.
 You’re looking for avid readers, or ideally writers, who are at least one step removed from your inner circle.